rodya-mirov/palladium/FULL_TODO.md

 - DialogueCallback -> Callback; we should be able to launch callbacks wherever, and catch them with a later system, instead of tying them to dialogue
-  ToO: when you die, it should launch the opening dialogue again
+  - while you're in there: when you die, it should launch the opening dialogue again
+- If we disable the parallel feature, can we use dispatchers?
+This would be a serious help if (e.g.) we want persistent state across runs of a System (e.g. caching)
+- Destructible / mutable tiles (as setup for a big meteor hitting the station, or a big bomb going off, or whatever)

 ### UI/UX